-Something to consider when you have been bitten by a dog is whether or not you have a case?
+Something our dog bite attorney want you to consider when you have been bitten by a dog is whether or not you have a case.
 And if you have a case, is it a good case?
 A good case is one that has three elements that include the following:

 - Liability on the part of the defendant

 Dog Bite Attorney | Who is Liable?

 The first element is whether or not the law makes someone (the defendant) liable for the incident.
 If you are in a state where there is a strict liability law, then the answer is definitely yes.
 The second element has to do with whether the owner of the dog is covered by insurance.

 Insurance is important for two reasons.
 The first reason means that there will be money available to pay the victim for any damages.
 Whether they be medical bills that included surgery, medications, lost wages, etc. The second reason is the victim can retain an attorney on a contingency fee basis.
 Which means that attorneys who handle dog bite cases usually do not ask for payment until the case is settled and money is recovered.
 On the other hand, if there is no insurance, it is rare that a victim can retain a lawyer because of the probability that fees will not be adequately dispersed to the lawyer or the victim.